PaloAltoNetworks/learn-prisma-cloud-automation/compute/custom-defender-images/README.md

 ### Review additional scripts and setup your secrets in AWS Secrets Manager

 1. Open the `pcdefender-install-aws-sm.sh` file in this repo's folder and review the instructions at the top of the script.
 2. Create 4 secrets in AWS Secrets Manager.
-Note, we utilize using paths for your Keys as a good design suggestion to better manage secrets.
+Note, we utilize using paths for your Secret Names as a good design suggestion to better manage secrets.

 | KEY | VALUE | SECRET NAME |
 |-----|-------|-------------|